-Thales and Dai Nippon Printing (DNP) are providing a cloud-based payment service supporting Apple Pay.
-An easy, fast, and secure way to pay, the service will launch in Japan in late October 16.
+Thales and Dai Nippon Printing (DNP) provide a cloud-based payment service supporting Apple Pay.
+An easy, fast, and secure way to pay, the service was launched in Japan in late October 2016.

-This service provides credit, debit, and prepaid card companies with cloud-based payment solution to deploy highly secure payment with smartphones thanks to a tokenization technology which replaces a credit card number with a surrogate number.
+This service provides credit, debit, and prepaid card companies with a cloud-based payment solution to deploy highly secure smartphone payment thanks to a tokenization technology that replaces a credit card number with a surrogate number.

 Major credit card issuers have announced their participation in Apple Pay, so they can offer their customers this convenient and private way to pay.

 Background of Apple Pay Launch

 Apple Pay, launched in the US in 2014, lets customers make easy, fast, and secure payments in stores, apps, and on the web from their supported Apple devices.
 Apple Pay is available in Japan for in-store payments and in transit with the newly announced iPhone 7, iPhone 7 Plus, and Apple Watch Series 2 purchased in Japan.